🧬

 Unique facts and fascinating details

-• Their paws are exceptionally large, acting like snowshoes to prevent them from sinking into deep snow.
+• Their paws are exceptionally large and padded, acting like natural snowshoes to prevent sinking into deep snow.

 Frequently Asked Questions